reaganmathai/IV_Group_Final_Project/README.md

 Load the Data: Use pandas to load the dataset into your analysis environment.
 Run the IV Analysis: Execute the IV analysis script, which performs the double lasso selection followed by the instrumental variable estimation.
 Review Results: Analyze the output for causal inferences and insights into the impact of the slave trade on economic performance.

+Our poster file in GitHub is: Poster_Template__Copy_ (3).pdf Our Poster Presentation can be found at the link: https://www.overleaf.com/project/6601d8c87d5f713d73df0f2d

+Our Google Colab Code is as follows: The file 'FINALIVNUNN.ipynb' holds our IV replication, the link to the file is: https://colab.research.google.com/github/ECON-470-Data-Sci-Econ-Social-Issues/IV_Group_Final_Project/blob/main/FINALIVNUNN.ipynb The file 'DOUBLELASSOFINAL.ipynb' holds our double lasso analysis, the link to the file is: https://colab.research.google.com/github/ECON-470-Data-Sci-Econ-SocialIssues/IV_Group_Final_Project/blob/main/DOUBLELASSOFINAL.ipynb